 Setting maximum database file sizes in SQL Server is something you’d ideally not have to set, but it’s a good last resort option available if you need it.

-This script will give you a quick view of data or log growth events on a SQL Server instance.
-I occasionally use this to check what’s been growing on unmonitored instances.
+This post contains a script to get database and log file growth events on a SQL Server instance.
+I often find a need to use this script to check what databases have been growing on unmonitored SQL Servers.